GabJL/LargeKPInstances/README.md

 These instances were used in the article titled:

-> Carolina Salto, Gabriela Minetti, Enrique Alba, and Gabriel Luque **Hadoop, Spark and MPI: Big Optimization with Genetic Algorithms**, submitted to Swarm and Evolutionary Computation (May 2020)
+> Carolina Salto, Gabriela Minetti, Enrique Alba, and Gabriel Luque **Hadoop, Spark and MPI: Big Optimization with Genetic Algorithms**, submitted to SSoft Computing (2020)

 ## References